 $\bullet$ We calculated the total power-law density slope of each selected IllustrisTNG ETG by performing a linear fit to the radial distribution of the 3D density in logarithmic scale within four radial ranges, with the inner radius set to $0.4\,R_{\mathrm{1/2}}$ ($R_{1/2}$ stands for the stellar half mass radius), and the outer radius set to $R_{\mathrm{1/2}}$, $2\,R_{\mathrm{1/2}}$, $3\,R_{\mathrm{1/2}}$, and $4\,R_{\mathrm{1/2}}$.
 The total density slopes were found to be close to (slightly steeper than) isothermal across these radial ranges, and the intrinsic scatter of the total power-law density slope mildly decreased with increasing outer radial range (see Fig.~\ref{fig:denprof} and Table~\ref{tab:denprof}).

-$\bullet$ The total power-law density slope (measured over $0.4\,R_{\mathrm{1/2}}-4\,R_{\mathrm{1/2}}$ for all correlations) of the IllustrisTNG ETGs shows a mild anti-correlation with their total stellar mass, an anti-correlation with their effective radius (approximated by $R_{1/2}$), and a positive correlation with their stellar surface density.
-These trends are in broad agreement with observations and other simulations (see Fig.~\ref{fig:gam_mstar}, Fig.~\ref{fig:gam_reff} and Fig.~\ref{fig:gam_sstar}), except that the stellar half mass radius of the IllustrisTNG ETGs are larger by 1.5-2 times compared to the effective radius from observations~\citep{2018MNRAS.474.3976G}.
+$\bullet$ The total power-law density slope (measured over $0.4\,R_{\mathrm{1/2}}-4\,R_{\mathrm{1/2}}$ for all correlations) of the IllustrisTNG ETGs shows a mild anti-correlation with their total stellar mass, an anti-correlation with their effective radius, and a positive correlation with their stellar surface density.
+These trends are in broad agreement with observations and other simulations (see Fig.~\ref{fig:gam_mstar}, Fig.~\ref{fig:gam_reff} and Fig.~\ref{fig:gam_sstar}), except that the effective radius of the IllustrisTNG ETGs are larger by $\approx0.1\,\mathrm{dex}$ compared to observations~\citep{2018MNRAS.474.3976G}.
 Similar discrepancy compared to observations occur on the lower end of $\Sigma_{\ast}$ as a consequence.
 The $\gamma^{\prime}-M_{\ast}$ relation shows a steeper trend compared with the Magneticum ETGs~\citep{2017MNRAS.464.3742R}, which could be a result of the black hole kinetic winds implementation~(see middle left panel of Fig.~\ref{fig:vary} and Section~\ref{sec:4.2}).